Handball: Goalkeeper

 Only the goalkeepers are allowed to move freely within the goal perimeter, although they may not cross the goal perimeter line while carrying or dribbling the ball.
 Within the zone, they are allowed to touch the ball with all parts of their bodies, including their feet, with a defensive aim (for other actions, they are subject to the same restrictions as the court players).
 The goalkeepers may participate in the normal play of their teammates.
-A regular court player may substitute for the goalkeeper if a team elects to use this scheme in order to outnumber the defending players.
+A regular court player may substitute as an extra attacker for the goalkeeper if a team elects to use this scheme in order to outnumber the defending players.
 Prior to 2015, this court player became the designated goalkeeper on the court and had to wear some vest or bib the same color as the goalkeeper's shirt to be identified as such.
 A rule change meant to make the game more offensive now allows any player to substitute for the goalkeeper without becoming a designated goalkeeper.
 The new rule resembles the one used in ice hockey.
 This rule was first used in the women's world championship in December 2015 and has since been used by the men's European championship in January 2016 and by both genders in the Olympic tournament in 2016.
 This rule change has led to a drastic increase of empty net goals.

 If either goalkeeper deflects the ball over the outer goal line, their team stays in possession of the ball, in contrast to other sports like football.
 The goalkeeper resumes the play with a throw from within the zone ("goalkeeper throw").
-In a penalty shot, throwing the ball against the head of a goalkeeper who is not moving risks a direct disqualification ("red card").
+In a penalty shot or directly taken free throw, throwing the ball against the head of a goalkeeper who is not moving will lead to a direct disqualification ("red card").
+Hitting a non-moving goalkeeper's head out of regular play will lead to a two-minute suspension as long as the player threw without obstruction.

 Outside of own D-zone, the goalkeeper is treated as an ordinary court player, and has to follow court players' rules; holding or tackling an opponent player outside the area risks a direct disqualification.
 The goalkeeper may not return to the area with the ball.
 Passing to one's own goalkeeper results in a turnover.